cianfrocco-lab/Automatic-cryoEM-preprocessing/README.md

 **Download .h5 model files:**

-To download this code and model files for MicAssess and 2DAssess, please go to https://cosmic-cryoem.org/software/cryo-assess/.
+You will need the pre-trained model files to run MicAssess and 2DAssess.
+To download them, please go to https://cosmic-cryoem.org/software/cryo-assess/.
 You will need to fill in a short form, agree the terms and conditions, and we will email you the download link.
 These pre-trained neural networks are freely available for academic research.

 **MicAssess:**